fraolb1/cloudflow/README.md

 ## About

-CloudSync is a [brief description of your project].
+Cloudflow is a [brief description of your project].
 This project aims to [state the main goal or purpose].
 It is built using Next.js, React, aws etc.

 ## Features